Written byJenny Zeng

-Once you have lowered the security, you can re-try booting from the USB installer to reinstall the operating system you want.
+Once you have lowered the security, you can re-try booting from the USB installer in Startup Manager to reinstall the operating system you want.
 It's advisable to re-enable full security after the installation.

 Fix 4: Disable SIP and Reinstall macOS in Recovery Mode